csfeeser/Python/challenges/flask_busted_code.md

 <img src="https://pbs.twimg.com/profile_images/521380344625246209/1R7RQnZh_400x400.jpeg" alt="drawing" width="200"/>

+> It's a broken flask... get it? 😋

 ### Below is code that renders HTML containing a form to POST an answer to a trivia question.
 ### HOWEVER, it is broken!
 VERY BROKEN!
 Fix it (no need to improve it)!